Skrape: Musical style and influences

-Skrape's sound garnered comparisons to other alternative metal acts such as Deftones and Alice in Chains.
-Regarding their style and attitude to music, Brian Milner stated in 2001 "Our music is aggressive, but in general we have a good time playing it and we don’t walk around being depressed all the time.
+Skrape is most commonly classified as nu metal.
+Regarding the band's style and attitude to music, Brian Milner stated in 2001, "Our music is aggressive, but in general we have a good time playing it and we don't walk around being depressed all the time.
 We just do what we do.
-We play rock ‘n’ roll.
-There’s a new generation of kids, the whole depressing Pearl Jam era is over."
+We play rock 'n' roll.
+There's a new generation of kids, the whole depressing Pearl Jam era is over."
 AllMusic praised the band's "bright and intelligent approach to hard rock" on New Killer America.
 The website lists their influences as being Iron Maiden, Kiss, Metallica, Ozzy Osbourne and Pantera.
 Vocalist Billy Keeton has mentioned some of his musical inspirations as being Frank Sinatra, Ronnie James Dio, Queens of the Stone Age and Godflesh.